DefineTal/T1A3-Terminal_Application/readme.md

 ---

 ## Summary of pep8
 Overall pep8 can be *mostly* followed when coding naturally and without thinking too hard about it.
 But when fixing up code to match the style guide perfectly as well as looking over the style guide.
-Pep8 can be incredibly finicky and unintuative when it comes to more advanced stuff.
+Pep8 can be incredibly finicky and unintuitive when it comes to more advanced stuff.
 For instance the pep8 style guide prefers tab to not be used and instead indentation should be done manually with spaces.
 Which I am sure serves some purpose, personally it just seems unintuitive.
 Going forward for different projects I will do research into different styling guides to find one that makes more sense to me.

 # Features

 The App has many different features that allow users to interact with the app within the terminal window.
 ## Main Game loop
 Within the main game loop the app has 4 main features.
 In the loop the user will be prompted with different options about how they should go about progressing.
-Within the loop the user is able to exit the game at any time by inputing the 'exit' into the prompt.
-If a user inputs a invalid input such as a number or a word that isnt recognised it will bring an up and error message asking for the user to try again.
+Within the loop the user is able to exit the game at any time by inputing the word 'exit' into the prompt.
+If a user inputs a invalid input such as a number or a word that isn't recognized it will bring an up and error message asking for the user to try again.

 ### Bet
-At the begining of hand the user is shown how many chips they currently have and asks them to bet an amount of chips on them wining the hand.
+At the beginning of the hand the user is shown how many chips they currently have and asks them to bet an amount of chips on them wining the hand.
 If users try to bet negative chips a custom error is raised, if they try to be more chips then they currently have or enter a invalid input a value error is raised.
-A when loop is utilised so that users can try again after an error has been raised.
+A when loop is utilized so that users can try again after an error has been raised.
 The feature itself is mostly contained within the bet function.

 #### Function:
 ```python